 Though many business owners are upset when they get a negative review, they really aren’t as bad as you fear.
 Handling them isn’t scary, difficult, or pointless, but it is a critical task that you should take very seriously.

-If you’re in business, chances are that you have more happy customers than unhappy ones.
+Chances are that you have many more happy customers than unhappy ones.
 However, happy customers are less likely to leave a review online.
 When people have a bad experience, they are 21% more likely to leave a review than if the experience was a good one.

 In one study, researchers found that 86% of the respondents said their buying decisions were influenced by negative online reviews.
 Yikes!

 So how can negative reviews possibly help your business?
 Read on to learn how to turn any negative review into a great opportunity.

 Stop Ignoring The Power Of Reviews (Including Negative Ones)

 Unfortunately, too many business owners assume that online reviews don’t really matter very much.

 Perhaps they’re concerned about getting negative reviews, so they end up sticking their head in the sand and doing nothing.
 Perhaps they just feel like they don’t have time to worry about reviews and that they aren’t very influential anyway.

 At worst, some business owners mistakenly believe that since they didn’t sign up for a Yelp account, Facebook page, or Google listing, customers can’t review them there.